-Tomorrow the newest Smithsonian Museum opens!
+Tomorrow the newest Smithsonian Museum opens - the National Museum of African American History and Culture (NMAAHC)!
 Though the passes for visiting in-person tomorrow were gobbled up quickly, you can still be a part of the experience …

 Follow @NMAAHC all weekend-long during our Grand Opening celebration!

 Follow us on Twitter, Instagram, and Snapchat for some of the best moments from our Grand Opening Dedication Ceremony this Saturday and all weekend long from the Freedom Sounds Festival.
 We'll also be streaming live on Facebook.
 Share your moments from wherever you are using #APeoplesJourney and check out our Social Media toolkit for more ways to connect and be a part of #MakingHistory.